AnthillTech/android-mewa-client/README.md

 # android-mewa-client

 Android library for mewa client.
 Tested on Android 2.3.3+ (API 10).
-Pure Java applications should also benefit from the library, as no Android-specific code is used there.
+Pure Java applications should also benefit from the library, the Android-specific code is used for wake lock, but it can be easily removed.

 ## Libraries used